Audience menu for:

-The CCSSE is administered to a random sample of classes every fourth year.
+The CCSSE is administered to a random sample of classes periodically.
 CCSSE, a project of the Center for Community College Student Engagement of the University of Texas at Austin, provides information on student engagement, a key indicator of learning and, therefore, of the quality of community colleges.
 Participation in CCSSE allows Harford to benchmark using national norms.
-It also allows the College to identify areas for improvement.
+Results help the College to identify areas for improvement.

 HCC's Cultural Diversity Plan and Progress Reports describe the strategies and processes, as well as evaluation methods, for HCC’s efforts to provide an open and inclusive environment to all students and employees and sustain an atmosphere of cultural pluralism.

 HCC is a charter participant in the Voluntary Framework of Accountability, or VFA, an initiative of the American Association of Community Colleges.
 The VFA provides realistic measures of achievement for community colleges.
 The VFA produces a public data report for all participating colleges.

 Join the conversation